dtdennis28/currency-converter/README.md

 Moreover, the "every second" streaming of currency rates also works tremendously in our favor, as we have no need to worry about any retry policy with the network call.
 We are simply always "retrying" becuse we are never in an unrecoverable error state as it pertains to fetching rates.

+### User preferences
+We choose to preserve the user's most recent preference (you will see this referred to as `UserBaseline` in the code.
+See `com.dtdennis.currency.core.user.UserBaseline`/`Interactor`/`Repository`) for his/her base currency.

+This was not part of the original spec, but oh well.

+The user "baseline" (last selected currency, last input currency value, etc.) is stored in local storage.

+Upon app restart, we fetch the last user baseline as an immediate source of data to start allowing the user to interact with the app for conversions (folding back into the first priority above, immediate data).

+Combining the last user baseline with the last cached currency rates manifest (API response) allows us to provide the user with immediate and full acces to the app, whether there is internet or not, "hassle free".

 ## UI architecture
 Within the `ui` package, we are using an MVVM pattern.
 This has been chosen because it is the most